 New study shows gift giving will result in longer happiness than receiving

-Researchers conducted two studies.
+Researchers conducted two studies last year.
 In one, participants were given $5 every day for five days and were required to spend the money on the same thing each day.
 Some participants were required to spend the money on themselves, while others were required to give to someone else (like leaving money in a tip jar or making a donation to charity).

 In a second experiment that was done online, participants played 10 rounds of a word puzzle game and each won 5 cents per round, which they could keep or donate.